robcarver17/pysystemtrade/docs/userguide.md

 new_config=system.config
 ```

-Under the hood this is effectively getting a configuration from a .yaml file - [this one](/systems/futures/futuresconfig.yaml).
+Under the hood this is effectively getting a configuration from a .yaml file - [this one](/systems/provided/futures_chapter15/futuresconfig.yaml).

-#### Creating a configuration object from a list
+#### 4) Creating a configuration object from a list

-We can also pass a list into Config(), where each item of the list contains a dict or filename.
+We can also pass a list into `Config()`, where each item of the list contains a dict or filename.
 For example we could do this with the simple filename example above:

 ```python
 from sysdata.configdata import Config